protocol/research-website/content/posts/RNL-review/index.md

 The tutorial is primarily composed of lecture material and many of our tutorials have been very interactive.
 In 2021, we are enhancing the tutorial with hands-on sessions, so that it becomes more exciting for students and researchers with a passion to tinker as they learn.

 In the links below, you will find the blogosts describing the events we participated in.
 If you want us to speak to your lab or event, give us a [shout](resnetlab\@protocol.ai)!
-We will be honoured!
+We will be honored!

 - March 2020: [NDN Project Consortium](https://research.protocol.ai/blog/2020/ndn-seminar-a-high-level-overview-of-the-interplanetary-file-system/)